jberthy39/Not_So_Basic_Arduino/README.md

 ## New Ping
 ### Description
 In this assignment, I learned to ue a library called [NewPing](https://playground.arduino.cc/Code/NewPing/).
 In this library, there were many functions, that someone else had created and I could use, without having to type them one at a time.
 (This library was created by Tim Eckel.)
 Using these commands and functions from the NewPing library, I had a little bit of freedom in what I wanted my code to do.
+When an object was less than 15 centimeters away from the sensor, the LED turned on.
+If it was more, the LED turned off.
+All of this coding was made using the NewPing lirary.

 ### Wiring Diagram
 ![new ping]()